Papers, Please Accessibility Report

 If you want to play Papers, Please, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Papers, Please has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Papers, Please which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Mouse And Keyboard